DIGIVATIONS CAMP DEMIGOD INSTITUTE

 Junior Faculty-in-Residence

-Associate Camp Demigod Director Jacob Alan Berman - Cornell University 2025.
-(Ithaca, NY: INTERESTS: BIOARCHEOLOGY, SUSTAINABLE ARCHITECTURE, GLOBAL AFFAIRS, LEADERSHIP, HISTORY, INNOVATION/SCIENCE, AI, and COOKING) is the son of the founders of DIGIVATIONS CAMP DEMIGOD INSTITUTE and DIGIVATIONS XGENS.
-Much of the curriculum they developed over the last 10 years has been driven by his interests starting when he was seven years old, including science innovations, history, theater, creative writing, LEGO, Robotics, Minecraft, VR, Camp Half-Blood, Camp Fandom and Harry Potter Camps.
+Associate Camp Demigod Director, Board Member of DIGIVATIONS XGENS & Faculty Jacob Alan Berman - Cornell University 2025.
+(Ithaca, NY: INTERESTS: Bioarchaeology, Plant Science, Mycology, Environmental Art, is the son of the founders of DIGIVATIONS CAMP DEMIGOD INSTITUTE and DIGIVATIONS XGENS.
+Much of the curriculum they developed over the last 13 years has been driven by his interests starting when he was seven years old, including science innovations, history, theater, creative writing, LEGO, Robotics, Minecraft, VR, Camp Half-Blood, Camp Fandom and Harry Potter Camps.

 When he was nine, Jacob inspired the founding of the World's First Overnight Camp Half-Blood, motivated by Rick Riordan’s novel series Percy Jackson, and Jacob’s passion of Greek history, language, culture, innovations and mythology.
 This DIGIVATIONS’ Camp encompasses other literary themes with a significant STEM+ARTS+HUMANITIES+KINESTHETICS backdrop.
 This has provided Jacob with the opportunity to develop friendships from all around the world and gifted him the ability to empathize with other cultures.
-At age 14, he inspired the creation of the DIGIVATIONS XGENS Global College Preparatory, Model United Nations Academies, Delegation and Cascade Conferences (DXCIMUN), a non-profit North American affiliate of DIGIVATIONS.
+He is currently an intern at the Cornell Art Museum.
+As of 2023, Jacob was selected to be one of eighty NEXUS Scholars at Cornell University where he will be researching French complicity during the Holocaust.

 Charis Martin (Cyprus and Scotland: 2015-2021 UNIVERSITY OF WASHINGTON CENTER FOR WESTERN EUROPEAN STUDIES DIGIVATIONS CAMP DEMIGOD YOUNG SCHOLAR IN ANCIENT GREEK & ROMAN CULTURES & MYTHOLOGY, CREATIVE WRITING & INNOVATION) graduated from the University of Edinburgh in 2018 with a Masters Degree in Ancient History, focussing on the Ancient Greek and Roman Civilizations.
 She credits growing up on the island of Cyprus, steeped in Greek culture and mythology, with nurturing her love for the ancient world and the tales that formed and inspired it.
 She has spent eleven years working with children from the ages of three to fifteen and loves the opportunity to share her knowledge with them and see them develop interests of their own.
 Her own interests include writing original stories and fan fiction, reading, sailing, scuba-diving, archery and acting.
 She also speaks Greek and often attempts cooking traditional Greek foods.
 She shares her love for mythology with demigods through questions, writing, workshops, innovation classes and roleplaying.
 This will be her 10th summer at Camp Demigod as an advisor and SKYPE guest scholar.